ajarifi/ajarifi.github.io/_pages/cv.md

 See: <a href="https://ajarifi.github.io/publications/">(Publications)</a>
 * I published around 15 articles in Physical Review D
-* I worked with around ~20 co-authors
+* I worked with around 20 different co-authors
-* The estimated citations are ~200 and h-index ~11
+* The estimated citations are around 200 and h-index around 11

 <h2 style="color:#900C3F"> Talks </h2>